 Now let’s assume that the second year they manage to retain 50% customer for license renewal (i.e 5000 customers), and in a subsequent 3rd year again 50% of renewed customers continues (2500 customers).
-Finally, in year 4th no one further continues.
+Finally, in the year 4th, no one further continues.

 Year 1: Acquisition Cost = 1200 per customer

 Total spending = Rs 12000000 (i.e. 10000*1200).